Extreme Dating: Production

-Filming took place in Big Bear City, California, as well as Malibu and at Universal Studios Hollywood.
+Filming took place in Big Bear City, California, as well as at a camp in Malibu and on stage at Universal Studios Hollywood.

 Release

 In November 2003, Franchise Pictures acquired the worldwide distribution rights to Extreme Dating.
 The film was released in the United Kingdom on June 25, 2004.

+DVD format was "released on by Warner Home Video, Extreme Dating unfortunately got caught up in numerous distributors bankruptcies and is not currently available" (new).

 Reception

 Christopher Null of Filmcritic.com gave the film a negative review, criticizing its "tired, insulting plot" and "quickie production values," and stating that the film "should have earned the Lampoon seal of mediocrity."

+VideoHound's Golden Movie Retriever writes: "No hilarity ensues, just embarrassment."